-This post is the first in my new series, “I support creative practicing”.
+This post is the second in my new series, “I support creative practicing”.
 Over the course of the next few weeks I will be sharing some of the creative souls that help me to grow as an artist.
 Each of them openly acknowledges who pushes them to grow their art.
 Each of them supports the process of creative practicing.
 Soaking it all in, learning from all sorts of creatives and then turning it all into something that they can call their own.
 As it should be.
 Seriously.

 I have been asked to be a part of an upcoming class, Studying Under the Masters hosted by Jeanne Oliver and includes 7 other amazing artists.
 The premise of the class is that each of us will study under a master artist as an apprentice.
 I will be focusing on Georgia O’Keeffe and copying her work and studying her as an apprentice would.
 I will (hopefully) take bits and pieces of what I learned from her and turn them into something that is all mine.

 This week I am happy to share the very talented girl that has the best name ever (I wonder why?!), danielle daniels.